 The roof which has provided your home with many years of protection must be replaced eventually.
-Some type roofs last longer than others, depending on their materials.
-A properly-installed asphalt roof should give you 20 years of good use.
+Some types of roofs last longer than others, depending on their materials.
+A properly installed asphalt roof should give you 20 years of good use.

 A roof replacement represents a major undertaking, and choosing the best roofing contractor is imperative for making sure the job gets done right.
 So, when – or why – do you need a roof replacement?

 Moreover, what does a roof replacement entail?
 Let’s take a closer look.

 1. Why do you need a roof replacement?

 Some roofs, like those heavily damaged by a storm, need replacing more obviously than others.
 But other factors come into play, too, when deciding if it’s time to replace your roof.

 The age of your roof is one way to determine if it’s time for a roof replacement.
 A properly maintained asphalt roof should provide 20 to 25 years of use.